🌿Your Nervous System Leads the Way in the Body 🌿Â

 they are responses shaped by the state of our system.

 We often think our thoughts lead our emotions and behaviors.
-But more often, it works the other way around.
+Yet, it also works the other way around.

 Your nervous system determines: how much information you can process, how flexible your thinking is,